MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 C:\> docker network create -d transparent -o com.docker.network.windowsshim.interface="Ethernet 2" myTransparent2
 ```

-#### Static IP assignment (i.e. *When do I need to specify subnet and gateway?*)
+### Remember to specify *--subnet* and *--gateway* when using static IP assignment
 When using static IP assignment, you must first ensure that the *--subnet* and *--gateway* parameters are specified when the network is created.
 The subnet and gateway IP address should be the same as the network settings for the container host - i.e. the physical network.

-#### DHCP IP assignment not supported with L2Bridge networks
+### DHCP IP assignment not supported with L2Bridge networks
-Why does DHCP not work with l2bridge ?
-Only static IP assignment is supported with l2bridge networks.
+Only static IP assignment is supported with networks created using the l2bridge driver.

 > When using an l2bridge network on an SDN fabric, only dynamic IP assignment is supported.
 Reference the [Attaching Containers to a Virtual Network](https://technet.microsoft.com/en-us/windows-server-docs/networking/sdn/manage/connect-container-endpoints-to-a-tenant-virtual-network) topic for more information.